-The Committee has the primary authority to determine TriCo's compensation philosophy and to establish compensation for Richard P. Smith, TriCo's chief executive officer, and TriCo's other executive officers.
+The Committee has the primary authority to determine TriCo's compensation philosophy and to establish compensation for Richard P. Smith, TriCo's president and chief executive officer, and TriCo's other executive officers.
 Each component of compensation for TriCo's executives is generally administered under the direction of the Committee and is reviewed on an annual basis to ensure that remuneration levels and benefits are competitive and reasonable using the guidelines described below.
 In determining each level of compensation and the total compensation package, the Committee reviews a variety of sources to determine and set compensation.
 Mr. Smith aids the Committee by providing annual recommendations regarding the compensation of all executive officers, other than himself.
 The Committee can exercise its discretion by modifying any recommended adjustments or awards to the executives.
 Each executive also participates in an annual performance review with Mr. Smith that includes a self-evaluation for the period being assessed.
 The Committee performs Mr. Smith's annual performance review.

 While the Committee does not set compensation at specific percentage levels compared to the market, the Committee does seek to provide salary, incentive compensation opportunities and employee benefits that fall within the average practice of TriCo's competitors.
-The Committee periodically, and as warranted, considers compensation levels of executives with similar qualifications and experience at banks of similar size.
-During 2014, the Committee retained Aon to assist in identifying a peer group of competitive banks as a baseline comparator to which TriCo would refer when establishing executive compensation.
-The Committee has developed a compensation peer group consisting of 20 publicly traded bank holding companies that the Committee believed are similar to TriCo in terms of market place, total assets, net income, market capitalization and shareholder return.
-The companies were Columbia Banking System, PacWest Bancorp, CVB Financial Corp., BBCN Bancorp, National Bank Holdings, Westamerica Bancorp, Banner Corp., Banc of California, HomeStreet, Hanmi Financial, Wilshire Bancorp, CoBiz Financial, Farmers & Merchants Bancorp, Guaranty Bancorp, Preferred Bank, Heritage Financial Corp., Bank of Marin Bancorp, Bridge Capital Holdings and Pacific Continental Corp.
+The Committee periodically and as warranted considers compensation levels of executives with similar qualifications and experience at banks of similar size.
+During 2016, the Committee retained Aon to assist in identifying a peer group of competitive banks as a baseline comparator to which TriCo would refer when establishing executive compensation.
+The Committee has developed a compensation peer group consisting of 21 publicly traded bank holding companies that the Committee believes are similar to TriCo in terms of market place, total assets, net income, market capitalization and shareholder return.
+The companies are Columbia Banking System Inc., CVB Financial Corp., BBCN Bancorp Inc., Banc of California Inc., Opus Bank, Banner Corp., Westamerica Bancorp, HomeStreet Inc., National Bank Holdings Corp., Wilshire Bancorp Inc., Hanmi Financial Corp., Cascade Bancorp, Guaranty Bancorp, Preferred Bank, Heritage Commerce Corp, and First Foundation Inc.